fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 6.3.2 =
+* Fix issue where pages weren't created when upgrading from previous versions

 = 6.3.1 =
 * Fix multisite 404 error when using Post Name permalink structure
 * Fix multisite redirect to main site for register